-To prepare this huevos rotos recipe, simply fry potatoes and onions and top with lightly sautéed Spanish chorizo or chistorra sausage and fried eggs (cooked sunny side up) and you're almost done!
+To prepare this huevos rotos recipe, simply fry potatoes and onions and top with lightly sautéed Spanish chorizo or chistorra sausage and fried eggs (cooked sunny side up).
 Before serving, you must break up the eggs, letting the yolks run free.
-This is why this delicious dish is called broken eggs!

 While traditional huevos rotos recipes use Spanish cured ham (jamón) or sausage (chorizo), you can also top your huevos rotos with sauteed vegetables, blood sausage, bacon, fried peppers... the options are endless!